hafsa-kibria/Brain_TumoBrain_Tumor_Classification/README.md

 ---

-Thank you for using the Compost-Dataset for your research!
+Thank you for using the Brain-Tumor-Classification-Code for your research!